Google opens doors to VR labs for science students

 Students with access to Daydream View or Lenovo Mirage Solo with Daydream headsets will be able to do things like sequence DNA or look at organisms under a microscope.
-The companies have made more than 30 of these virtual labs so far, and they're available Thursday.
+The companies have made more than 30 of these virtual labs so far, and about 10 are available Thursday.

 Google wants to make the labs available to students including graduate students, undergraduate students and high schoolers.